slatedocs/slate/api_docs/source/includes/_netsuite.md

 base64 string is the base64-encoding of "username:password"
 ```

-> The above command returns JSON structured like this:
+> The above command returns a JSON structured like this:

 ```json
 {